illinoistech-itm/team-00/README.md

 # team-00

-Sample team repo for professor
+This is the sample team private repo for ITMT-430